 As we all know, this is usually not the case.
 Purposefully fasting with an unpredictable schedule is likely to result in high caloric restriction and nutrient deficiency.
-We have discussed this at length in Dietary Weight Loss Strategies for the Busy Professional.
+We have discussed this at length in How To Lose Weight Naturally Using The Incredible Power Of Food.

 Also, busy professionals (especially doctors) already have enough factors competing for their mental resources.
 Experiencing hunger during your busy workday can impact your concentration, especially when it is important for you to be sharp at all times.

 Intermittent fasting can work for some individuals, but following the strategies in this post is easier and much more palatable.

 5 Valuable Ways Ways to Eat 6 Meals A Day During Your Busy Life

 Keep in mind, each meal doesn't have to be a full sitting.
 A nutrient-dense snack could be sufficient for most people.

 This could include:

 -A carrot with almond butter

 -1/2 of an avocado on a piece of sprouted grain toast

 -A small bowl of Greek yogurt with chia seeds